 Quick breads get their name because they come together so quickly.
 There is no yeast, no kneading, and no time waiting for dough to rise.

 Simply throw all the ingredients in a bowl, stir it up, and throw it in the oven.
-The baking powder does the legwork for making it rise and within the hour you have a warm, cheesy bread ready to slice into to dunk in comforting soups, like slow cooker turkey chili.
+The baking powder does the legwork for making it rise and within the hour you have a warm, cheesy bread ready to slice into to dunk in comforting soups, like slow cooker turkey chili or a hearty, classic vegetable soup recipe.

 Generally any quick bread recipe can easily be adapted to make gluten free.
 Gluten free yeast breads can be tricky to work with, but quick breads come together beautifully.